If an illiterate is told that electricity is a good thing, but is never taught that it can electrocute him, he’s in a worse off state.

 – 1 Thessalonians 4:16-17

 The first contradiction to the bible is that this event will not be a private disappearing of the elect.
 Verse 16 tells us that the Lord will come with “a loud command, with the voice of the archangel and with the trumpet call of God.”
-This is how the second coming will be: very noisy and obvious to the whole world.
+This is how the second coming will be: very loud and obvious to the whole world.
 In fact, another part of the scriptures shows this:

 Look, he is coming on the clouds!
 Everyone will see him, including those who pierced him.
 All peoples on earth will mourn over him.
 So shall it be!